beingfrankly/beingfranky.nl/posts/How to have an accessible input while the label is invisible.md

 The main takeaway I want to share about the `placeholder` attribute is that we shouldn’t depend on it.
 The intent of a `placeholder` isn’t the same as the intent of a `label`.
 And this is important for assistive technologies, like screen readers.
 To give you an example.
 In 2019 JAWS, one the biggest screen readers[^1], changed how they processed the `placeholder` attribute.
 Before this change the `placeholder` attribute was completely ignored.

 ### Voice Control can’t be fully utilised
 The second problem is that assistive technology like Voice Control can’t interact with the search field directly.
 What do I mean by that?
 Well, it's not possible to use the command **“Click search”**.
-This command in Voice Control lets you select any interactible element based on the name of the `label`.
+This command in Voice Control lets you select any interactive element based on the name of the `label`.
 Considering that we don't have a label (yet), we're not able to use this command.

 ## So how could we solve this?
 We have a couple of options at our disposal: